 - Has the best thermal performance

 - Is amazing for extending the growing season and spring seedlings starting

 - Offers great possibilities for combining growing food with other activities such as education, a kitchen for produce processing, or just a hang-out place.

 - Expensive to build

 - Has limited sunlight in the summer, especially notable in the northern hemisphere.
-Speaking from our experience with the Garage Greenhouse, it is great for growing in spring and fall, not so much for summer and winter.
+Speaking from our experience with the Garage Greenhouse, it is great for growing in spring and fall, but not so much for summer and winter.